-Providing None to pot\active\par, where it indicates that all model parameters should be potentially active.
+Providing None to pot_active_par, where it indicates that all model parameters should be potentially active.

 - the names of model parameters also accept the internal indices of these model parameters.
-The index is the order in which the parameter names appear in the par\name list or as they appear in the output of the details() method; - a sequence of integers, floats and/or strings will accept (almost) any formatting including most special characters as separators as long as they do not have any meaning (like a dot for floats or valid escape sequences for strings);
+The index is the order in which the parameter names appear in the par_name list or as they appear in the output of the details() method; - a sequence of integers, floats and/or strings will accept (almost) any formatting including most special characters as separators as long as they do not have any meaning (like a dot for floats or valid escape sequences for strings).
+Keep in mind that providing '1e3' (or equivalent) will be converted to 1000.0, as per Python standards;